Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

 However, deriving this stochastic Cahn--Hilliard equation rigorously from an underlying conservative lattice dynamics remains a delicate problem: the nonlinearity in the microscopic bond current must be closed in terms of the macroscopic field, and the martingale fluctuations must be identified as a divergence-form Gaussian noise.
 Both the nonlinear drift term and the noise term must be derived from microscopic currents.

 The drift term in \eqref{eq:dynkin} can be rewritten in conservative form using the microscopic bond current.
-A direct computation yields an explicit expression for the energy difference $\Delta_x H_\gamma$ across a swap, which in turn permits a Taylor expansion of the heat-bath rate.
-This produces a leading nonlinear current term containing the fast local observable $d^2_x := (\sigma_x-\sigma_{x+1})^2$, which is not itself a function of the coarse-grained field and must be closed by a conservative multiscale replacement argument.
-This yields a closed macroscopic current of the form $X^2\nabla X$, and after taking the outer discrete divergence one obtains the cubic conservative drift $\partial_x^2(X^3)$.
+A direct computation yields an explicit expression for the energy difference $\Delta_i H_\gamma$ across a swap, which in turn permits a Taylor expansion of the heat-bath rate.
+This produces a leading nonlinear current term containing the fast local observable $d^2_i := (\sigma_{i+1} - \sigma_i)^2$, which is not itself a function of the coarse-grained field and must be closed by a conservative multiscale replacement argument.
+This yields a closed macroscopic current of the form $X^2\nabla X$, and after taking the outer discrete divergence one obtains the cubic conservative drift $\Delta(X^3)$.
+Moreover, the quadratic variation of the discrete martingales $M^\gamma(\phi)$ involves the local mobility observable \( q_i:= d^2_i c_{i,i+1}(\sigma) =(\sigma_{i+1} - \sigma_i)^2c_{i,i+1}(\sigma), \) and this must be closed by the same conservative replacement mechanism in order to produce a deterministic limiting covariance of divergence type.
+A martingale central limit theorem then yields convergence to a Gaussian limit with covariance $\int_{\mathbb T} |\nabla \phi|^2 dx$, which identifies the noise as the conservative forcing $\nabla\xi$.